Beth de Araújo

-Beth de Araújo is a Brazilian-American film director and screenwriter.
-She has directed Soft & Quiet (2022), and the upcoming Josephine.
+Beth de Araújo is a Brazilian-American filmmaker.
+She is best known for directing the films Soft & Quiet (2022) and Josephine (2026).

 Early life

-Araújo was born to a Chinese-American mother, and Brazilian father, she holds dual citizenship of the United States and Brazil.
+Araújo was born to a Chinese-American mother and a Brazilian father, and she is a dual citizen of the United States and Brazil.
 She grew up in San Francisco, California.
-Araújo holds a Bachelor of Arts in Sociology degree from University of California, Berkeley and a Master of Fine Arts from the American Film Institute.
+Araújo holds a Bachelor of Arts in Sociology degree from University of California, Berkeley and a Master of Fine Arts from the AFI Conservatory.

 Career

 In 2019, through the AFI Directing Workshop for Women, Araújo directed the short film I Want to Marry a Creative Jewish Girl based upon a Gawker article she wrote.

-In 2022, Araújo wrote and directed Soft & Quiet, which had its world premiere at South by Southwest and was acquired by Blumhouse Productions and Momentum Pictures for a November 2022, release.
+In 2022, Araújo wrote and directed Soft & Quiet, which had its world premiere at South by Southwest and was acquired by Blumhouse Productions and Momentum Pictures and was released on November 4, 2022.

-Araújo's next film Josephine will star Gemma Chan and Channing Tatum.
-The film was previously selected for the 2018 Sundance Institute Screenwriting and Directing labs.
-The project was initially set to be her directorial debut, but stalled during the COVID-19 pandemic.